 Weight: 313g | Dimensions: 115 x 191 x 10.6mm | OS: Fire OS 5 | Screen size: 7-inch | Resolution: 1024 x 600 | CPU: Quad-core 1.3GHz | RAM: N/A | Storage: 8GB | Battery: N/A | Rear camera: 2MP | Front camera: VGA

 Amazon has gone for the lowest price possible on the new Fire tablet, and that means it's not for everybody.
-You can pick it up for £50 and Amazon thinks you'll want six around your home as well as giving one to your kids.
+You can pick it up for £50 - that's a true cheap tablet - and Amazon thinks you'll want six around your home as well as giving one to your kids.

 Considering the price, it has some good spec and has a sturdy design that isn't going to break right away.
 If money is your biggest factor, the Amazon Fire may be the one for you.